crownstone/website/01-technology-consumer.md

 # Roadmap

 The current Crownstone iOS and Android apps have the following functionality.
-Every few weeks a new update is rolled out:
+Every couple of weeks a new update is rolled out:

 | Functionality                                     | State Soft&shy;ware                             |
 | ---                                               | ---                                             |